John-Mourice/poultry-farming-website/README.md

-how to start farming
+how to start farming,
-process
+process,
-planning
+planning,
-feeding
+feeding and
 egg collection